matrixport-article/matrixport-article.github.io/_posts/2020-04-30-Matrixport-Technology-Frontier-April-2020.markdown

 **Polkadot  published its 3rd version of Lightpaper**

-- Polkadot’s design offers several distinct advantages over existing and legacy networks, including heterogeneous sharding, scalability, upgradeability, transparent governance and cross-chain composability （Lightpaper Revise **）
+- Polkadot’s design offers several distinct advantages over existing and legacy networks, including heterogeneous sharding, scalability, upgradeability, transparent governance and cross-chain composability

+*Lightpaper Revise***

 **ETC TestNets Successfully Activate Phoenix**

 - Mordor and Kotti, 2 of 2 TestNets for ETC, have successfully activated the Phoenix upgrade on Mar 9th and Apr 15th respectively

-- ETC Core is preparing for Phonenix’s MainNet activation （Testnet Upgrade**）
+- ETC Core is preparing for Phonenix’s MainNet activation

+*Testnet Upgrade***

 ### Blockchain Adoption in Traditional Industries